renatawong/renatawong.github.io/_pages/join-us.md

 ## Prospective master's students

-If you are interested in pursuing a master's degree in one of our research areas, please contact us to inquire about potential supervision.
+If you are interested in joining the lab, you may consider applying to the CGU master's program and indicate your interest in working with Prof Wong as your thesis advisor.

 ## Undergraduate students (capstone)